-Ireland’s new auto-enrolment pension savings scheme will begin on 1st January 2026, giving around 800,000 workers access to a workplace pension for the first time.
+Ireland’s new auto-enrolment pension savings scheme began on 1st January 2026, giving around 800,000 workers access to a workplace pension for the first time.

-Auto-enrolment aims to address one major issue – that one in three workers have no additional coverage outside the Irish State Pension.
+Auto-enrolment, officially called My Future Fund, addresses a major issue – that one in three workers in the State had no additional coverage outside the Irish State Pension.

-This is an issue because the State Pension is currently just over €15,000 per year, which means many pensioners find themselves with a much lower standard of living upon retirement.
+This is a problem because the State Pension is currently just over €15,000 per year, which means many pensioners find themselves with a much lower standard of living upon retirement.

 Essentially, auto-enrolment will make people more financially secure when they retire by providing them with a workplace pension.